younesDev00/InformationSystems/Report.md

 Replies could include:
                         * I wish to view more historical sites and experiance a more diverse culture.

+## Use case Narratives
+Use Case Narrative 2

+Use Case Name: Repeating customer makes an inbound call

 ## Activity Diagrams